kyma-project/kyma/docs/02-get-started/05-observability.md

 2. Search for the `Kyma / Function` board and select it.
 3. From the **Function** dropdown, select `lastorder`.

-You may now view the metrics, such as success rate and resource consumption.
+You can now view the metrics, such as success rate and resource consumption.

 That's it!